 Please note that Psychology does not grant secondary field credit for courses taken out of residence.

 4. Once abroad, send any course changes to Katie Powers and upload them to the OIE for approval.
 Often other institutions' course offerings change at the beginning of a semester, and if you would like to substitute a new Psychology course for one previously approved (or add a Psychology course even if you had originally not requested any concentration credit), you should e-mail Katie Powers a syllabus for the new course as soon as possible so we can determine if the new course can count toward the concentration.
 We will get a decision on the course back to you as soon as possible, but please get us the material as soon as you can.
 You will also need to upload all your courses to the OIE portal.
 Please complete these steps before you take the course, rather than when you return to Harvard.

 Special Considerations for Thesis Writers

 If you plan to write a thesis, you will need to coordinate your study abroad with your thesis planning schedule.
 You may even want to go abroad in the spring of sophomore year, although fall of junior year is also common for thesis writers.
-You are urged to consult our thesis website, and are welcome to speak to your Concentration Advisor and Research Advisor Danielle Truxaw about these facets of thesis preparation.
+We urge you to consult our thesis page and speak to your Concentration Advisor or the Associate Director of Undergraduate Studies about these facets of thesis preparation.

 - Lab Course: You should work in a lab as early as possible in order to help locate a potential thesis topic and thesis supervisor.
 The course requirement must be met before studying abroad in junior year.

-- Psychology 1901: You must take Psychology 1901 before the start of your senior year.
-Please note that this course is only offered in the spring.
+- PSY 1901: You must take Psychology 1901 before the start of your senior year.
 You may consider taking it the spring of your sophomore year.

-- Psychology 985: This junior pre-thesis tutorial is an optional, but strongly recommended course for most honors students to take as a concentration elective.
+- PSY 985: This junior pre-thesis tutorial is an optional, but strongly recommended course for most honors students to take as a concentration elective.
 The course can be taken in either the fall or spring.